What Brought You Here? - finding activities

 "Welcome to the Unitarian Universalist Congregation.
 We are a religious community, who commit ourselves to diversity.
 We strive to celebrate the rich profusion and variety of life.
-We hope to nourish human differences—those, for example, of gender, race, age, ability, sexual orientation, culture, class, and religious belief.
+We hope to nourish human differences—those, for example, of gender, race, age, ability, sexual orientation, culture, class, mental or physical health status, and religious belief.
 Welcome to all who treasure for themselves and for all others the freedom to be who one truly is and the freedom to believe according to the dictates of one’s own conscience.
 We promise to do our best to provide you a spiritual home.”

 Each week these words remind us that we come together because we value human diversity.
 We hope to include the voices and dreams of all people, in our readings and music, our leadership, and our day-to-day operations.
 We are an open and loving community.
 We encourage and support people from different ethnic and religious backgrounds to join us for worship on Sunday mornings.

 Is there childcare/Sunday school during the church service?

 Children's Religious Education (RE) occurs at 9-10 am; at the same time as Adult RE is offered.
 After we attend our classes, we go to begin church service together at 10.
 About 20 minutes into the service, the children go downstairs for Children's Chapel.
 Children's Chapel is a worship service geared for children, that parallels the message the adults are exploring upstairs.
 Children's Chapel and the service both end at about 11 am.
 Child care for children 3 and under is offered during classes as well as during the service.